addo47/AbilityBots/README.md

 ---------
 The AbilityBot abstraction intends to provide the following:
 * New feature is a new "Ability", a new method; no fuss, zero overhead, no cross-code with other features
-* Forcing an argument length on a command is as easy as changing a single integer
+* Argument length on a command is as easy as changing a single integer
-* Privacy of an ability - providing access levels to abilities!
+* Privacy settings per ability - access levels to abilities!
 User | Admin | Creator
-* An embedded database provided on-the-spot in every declared Ability
+* Embedded database - available in every declared ability
-* Proxy sender interface to enhance testability; accurate results pre-release
+* Proxy sender interface - enhances testability; accurate results pre-release

-Alongside these exciting core features of the AbilityBot, the following were introduced:
+Alongside these exciting core features of the AbilityBot, the following has been introduced:
-* The bot automatically maintains an up-to-date set of all the users who contacted the bot
+* The bot automatically maintains an up-to-date set of all the users who have contacted the bot
-    * up-to-date: if a user changes his or her username/first-name/last-name, the bot updates it in the embedded-DB
+    * up-to-date: if a user changes their Username, First Name or Last Name, the bot updates the respective field in the embedded-DB
-* Backup and recover the DB
+* Backup and recovery for the DB
     * Default implementation relies on JSON/Jackson
 * Ban and unban users from accessing your bots
-    * If someone is spamming your bot, you are able to ban them
-    * It will execute the shortest path to discard the update the next time they try to spam
+    * The bot will execute the shortest path to discard the update the next time they try to spam
-* Promote and demote users as bot admins
+* Promote and demote users as bot administrators
-    * That would allow admins to execute admin abilities
+    * Allows admins to execute admin abilities

 What's next?
 ------------
-This readme was associated with the initial 1.0 release of the AbilityBot abstraction.
-I'm looking forward to:
+This ReadMe is associated with the v1.0 release of the AbilityBot abstraction.
+I am looking forward to:
 * Provide a trigger to record metrics per ability
-* Implement AsyncAbilities
+* Implement AsyncAbility
 * Maintain integration with the latest updates on the basic API
 * Enrich the bot with features requested by the community